 PSP Audioware E27 Equalizer – Crossing the Line

-I love reviewing PSP Audioware titles because so far every one has been sensational.
+(Review updated February 2021) I love reviewing PSP Audioware titles because so far everyone has been sensational.
 An equaliser plugin is always going to be challenging to review due to the nature of the device which needs to be as transparent as possible.
-However, the intriguing design and hardware background certainly has perked my interest.
+However, the intriguing design and hardware background certainly have perked my interest.
 So let’s get PSP E27 installed and see what all the fuss is about.

 PSP E27 and the included E27se variant are dual channel equalisers with a built-in pre-amp module modelled off the original EuroRack hardware unit directly in conjunction with Avedis Audio Electronics.